-HOOP – Embroidery leaves are best done in a hoop to hold the fabric taut and to prevent puckering and unattractive pulling.
+- HOOP - Embroidery leaves are best done in an embroidery hoop to hold the fabric taut and to prevent puckering and unattractive pulling.

-THREAD – Like most embroidery, leaves can be sewn with embroidery floss in endless colors.
+- THREAD - Like most embroidery, leaves can be sewn with embroidery floss in endless different shades.
 Verigated thread can look particularly attractive and gives a natural feel to your leaves.
 For fine embroidery work, use 2-3 strands and for a chunkier look, use 6 strands.

-NEEDLE – Choose a needle suitable for the thickness of your thread and the type of fabric you are stitching.
+- NEEDLE - Choose embroidery needles suitable for the thickness of your thread and the type of fabric you are stitching.

 Full Article: How to do Backstitch

-When wrapping the thread around the needle, it is important to pull down afterwards to form the knotted edge.
+When wrapping the thread around the needle, it is important to pull down afterward to form the knotted edge.

 Full Article: How to do Buttonhole Stitch

 Chain stitch is a beautiful way to make spikey leaves if you make the loops longer.
-In this sample, the center was done in a smaller stitch and then the leaves were sewn with longer loops.
+In this sample, the center was done in a smaller stitch, and then the tiny leaves were sewn with longer detached chain stitch loops.

 The distance of the point (3) from points (1) and (2) determines the lengths of your leaves.